Wesleyan-Media-Project/ad_goal_classifier/README.md

 ### 2.2 Install Python and Packages

 1. First, make sure you have [Python](https://www.python.org/) installed.
-The scripts use Python (3.9.16).
+The scripts have been tested with Python (3.9.16), so we recommend using this version when running them.

 2. In addition, make sure you have the following packages installed in Python (the exact version we used of each package is listed in the [requirements_r.txt file](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/requirements_py.txt)).
 You can install by running the following in your command-line: